ontolex/morph/draft.md

 ### morph:baseForm

 > ----
-> MP: Property **baseForm** is a subproperty of `ontolex:lexicalForm` that indicates the form that is taken as base for the application of inflection or derivation rules to generate other forms.
+> Property **baseForm** is a subproperty of `ontolex:lexicalForm` that indicates the form that is taken as base for the application of inflection or derivation rules to generate other forms.
 > Domain: `ontolex:Word` (not lexical entry!)
 > Range: `ontolex:Form`